adarshsosale/housing-prices/report.rst

    ..

 When the max depth is 1, the training error and the testing error converge quickly to a high value.
-This means that the additional data would not help the model to perform better and the the error comes from the intrinsic inhability of the model to fit the data.
+This means that additional data would not help the model to perform better and that the error comes from the intrinsic inhability of the model to fit the data.
 In this case, the *bias* error is dominant and we suffer from *underfitting*.